Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Distance-hereditary vertex-minor obstructions for graphs of bounded linear rank-width

 We prove the following.

-\begin{theorem} Let $k\ge 0$ be a positive integer.
-Every distance-hereditary graph of linear rank-width at least $k+1$ contains a vertex-minor isomorphic to a graph whose canonical decomposition is isomorphic to a decomposition in $\Psi_k$. \end{theorem} We remark that for each positive integer $k$, starting with the set $\Psi_k$, we can construct a set of vertex-minor minimal graphs $\mathcal{O}$ such that \begin{enumerate} \item every distance-hereditary graph of linear rank-width at least $k+1$ contains a vertex-minor isomorphic to a graph in $\mathcal{O}$, and \item for $G\in \mathcal{O}$, $\lrw(G)=k+1$ and every of its proper vertex-minors has linear rank-width at most $k$. \end{enumerate}
+\begin{theorem} Let $k$ be a non-negative integer.
+Every distance-hereditary graph of linear rank-width at least $k+1$ contains a vertex-minor isomorphic to a graph whose canonical split decomposition is isomorphic to a decomposition in $\Psi_k$. \end{theorem}

-Recall that we can compute the linear rank-width of any distance-hereditary graph in polynomial-time \cite{AdlerKK15}.
-Let us now prove some intermediate lemmas.